Not all windows are created equal. In fact, some windows are downright complicated.

-There are a few options when it comes to corner windows.
+There are a few options when it comes to corner window treatment.
 You can treat each window individually or you can treat both windows together, similarly to how you might treat a bay window.

 When deciding how you would like to approach your corner windows, it is important to consider what functions you want your window treatments to perform.

 Do you receive harsh afternoon sunlight through these windows and need a window treatment that can add light control?

 Is your room on the ground floor where you may require a little added privacy from time to time?

 Or are your corner windows showing off the best view from your house and you have no desire to block any of it?

 All of these considerations are paramount when it comes to deciding what window treatments are best for your corner windows.